 As a sales person, you have a goal to achieve and KPIs that you need to track.
 Why not gather them and create a top sales dashboard in Microsoft Dynamics 365?
-All the data is there, you simply need to put it together.
-Here’s a comprehensive guide on how to create a top sales dashboard that will help you keep track of everything you need to reach your objectives in Microsoft Dynamics 365.
+All the data is there — you simply need to put it together.
+Here's a comprehensive guide on how to create a top sales dashboard.
+This new tool will help you keep track of everything you need to reach your objectives in Microsoft Dynamics 365.

 Tip #1 for creating a Top Sales Dashboard in Microsoft Dynamics 365: Keep it simple, stupid.

 Before even creating a dashboard, you need to remind yourself of that goal, of that quarter objective and what you need to achieve it.
-You have to implement a strategy that will serve you before even thinking of adding charts to your top sales dashboard in Microsoft Dynamics 365.
+You have to implement a strategy that'll serve you before even thinking of adding charts to your top sales dashboard in Microsoft Dynamics 365.

 Why?
 Because there’s a risk that you won’t use it.

-Be aware that if you do not have a goal in mind, you might end up putting a lot of time, effort, and energy into that dashboard, and then never use it.
-Here’s another key to creating the best top sales dashboard in Microsoft Dynamics 365: keep it crazy simple.
+Be aware that if you don't have a goal in mind, you might end up putting a lot of time, effort, and energy into that dashboard.
+And then end up never using it.
+Here's another key to creating the best top sales dashboard in Microsoft Dynamics 365: keep it wildly simple.

 Remember the dashboard in your car?
 Yours in Dynamics 365 should be just like that.

-It should be a safety tool that keeps you from crashing, that helps you get more sales and meet your objectives the same way the dashboard in your car helps you drive safely.
-And let’s be real, complex dashboards never get used.
-So go with the simplest setup and you’ll find a dashboard that you want to look at every morning before starting your day.
+It should be a safety tool that keeps you from crashing.
+It'll help you get more sales and meet your objectives the same way the dashboard in your car helps you drive safely.
+And let's be real, complex dashboards never get used.
+So go with the simplest setup and you'll find a dashboard that you want to look at every morning before starting your day.